ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimtex.md

 the text objects behave exactly like Vim's built-in text objects (which are explained in `:help text-objects`) and work in both operator-pending and visual mode.

 The section `:help vimtex-text-objects` gives a general overview of how text objects work, but does not actually list the text objects.
-For the curious, VimTeX's mappings, including text objects, are defined in the VimTeX source code at the time of writing at around [line 120 of `vimtex/autoload/vimtex.vim`](https://github.com/lervag/vimtex/blob/master/autoload/vimtex.vim#L121) in the function `s:init_default_mappings()`.
+For the curious, VimTeX's mappings, including text objects, are defined in the VimTeX source code at around [line 120 of `vimtex/autoload/vimtex.vim`](https://github.com/lervag/vimtex/blob/master/autoload/vimtex.vim#L121) in the function `s:init_default_mappings()` at the time of writing.

 ### Table of VimTeX text objects
 For convenience, here is a table of VimTeX's text-objects, taken directly from `:help vimtex-default-mappings`: